 Colleges & Schools

 The GW academic experience is firmly rooted in each of our ten undergraduate and graduate colleges and schools.
 Each school has a distinct identity, yet all work together to create a dynamic and interdisciplinary learning environment.
-They are listed below in the order of their founding.

 With a rich and diverse curriculum, the Columbian College of Arts and Sciences combines the advantages of a small liberal arts institution with opportunities for internships in a stimulating urban environment and for professional education in many fields.
 The college is also home to: